george-shammar/NFT-TASK/README.md

 - Connect to metamask using the "connect wallet" button.
 - Once an address is connected, you can fill in the appropriate form fields, including the number of NFTs to be minted.
+- Metamask would prompt you to sign the transaction off and to pay the application gas fees.
+- Your NFTs would be minted and same could be confirmed on the recipient account or on any Ethereum block explorer.